 \section{Abstract}

 We develop a systematic extension of mode-coupling theory (MCT) that incorporates critical dynamical fluctuations.
-Starting from a microscopic diagrammatic theory, we identify dominant classes of divergent diagrams near the mode-coupling transition and show that the corresponding asymptotic series dominates the mean-field below an upper critical dimension $d_c=8$.
-To resum these divergences, we construct a mapping to a stochastic dynamical process in which the order parameter evolves under random spatiotemporal fields.
-This reformulation provides a controlled, fully dynamical derivation of an effective theory for the $\beta$-relaxation which remarkably coincides with stochastic beta-relaxation theory [T. Rizzo, EPL \textbf{106}, 56003 (2014)].
-All coupling constants of the latter theory are expressed microscopically in terms of the liquid static structure factor and are computed for the paradigmatic hard-sphere system.
-The analysis demonstrates that fluctuations alone restore ergodicity and replace the putative mean-field transition by a smooth crossover.
+Starting from a microscopic diagrammatic theory, we identify dominant classes of divergent diagrams near the mode-coupling transition and show that the corresponding asymptotic series dominates the mean-field prediction below an upper critical dimension $d_c=8$.
+To resum these divergences, we construct a mapping to a stochastic dynamical process in which the order parameter evolves under random spatio-temporal fields.
+This reformulation provides a controlled, fully dynamical derivation of an effective theory for $\beta$-relaxation that remarkably coincides with stochastic beta-relaxation theory [T. Rizzo, EPL \textbf{106}, 56003 (2014)].
+All coupling constants of the latter theory are expressed microscopically in terms of the liquid static structure factor and are computed for the paradigmatic hard-sphere system in the Percus-Yevick approximation.
+The analysis demonstrates that critical fluctuations alone restore ergodicity and replace the putative mean-field transition with a smooth crossover.
 Our results establish a predictive framework for structural relaxation beyond mean-field.